Sewing Style Smarts | JillAlexa.com

 - Rotary Cutter (be very careful when using this it can be dangerous)

-My hope is that you have found this post a help and encouragement to sew.
+My hope is that you have found this post helpful and it’s left you feeling encouraged to sew.
 Good luck and happy sewing.
 If you want to ask any questions, feel free to ask.